 - Access the Query Details tab.

 - For the segment, choose Kittens and for the date range, choose May 2014.
-You can see Keylime Tools is tracking 875 related queries.
+You can see Keylime Toolbox is tracking 875 related queries.

 - Scroll to the Provided Queries section and download the Excel file for complete details.